 - Data Consistency

 A consistent data format makes it easier to organize, read, and analyze data.
-When data comes from disparate sources, it has to be transformed and manipulated to create a unified format.
+When data comes from disparate sources, the user must transform and manipulate it to create a unified format.
 After standardizing the format, it is easier to write data into the enterprise system or utilize it for reporting.

 - Data Projection

 As a business, you can’t deny the importance of data when it comes to business intelligence (BI).
-Creating an exhaustive analysis is vital for companies, particularly when it comes to investments.
+Conducting an exhaustive data analysis is vital for companies, particularly when it comes to investments.
 Every business makes use of past data to plan for the future.
-Manipulating data makes it easier to create projections, especially in the financial sector, where you are dependent on the results of your past investments for future considerations.
+Data manipulation tools makes it easier to create projections, especially in the financial sector, where you depend on your past investments’ results for future considerations.

 - Value Generation